 Their heart just sank into their stomach and they’re trying not to turn 10 shades of red and strangle you.
 Since there’s even less of a chance to conceive when you’re locked in a jail cell, they don’t.
 But believe me, they thought about it.

 - Don’t ask for updates on their infertility

 If they want you to know, they’ll tell you.
 But more than likely nothing significant has happened or they’re just not ready to share it with you/others yet.
 Asking them (especially frequently) only hurts.

 - Don’t ask us to go maternity clothes/baby shopping with you

 It’s a knife to the gut.
 We wish with all our hearts we could enjoy that kind of shopping.
 But we can’t.
 Ask another mommy friend to join you.

 If you’re struggling with infertility, don’t hold it in.
-Talk to someone you trust and pour your heart out.
+Talk to someone you trust.
 Let them pray for you.
 Get connected with someone else going through the same thing.
 Talking to someone who understands can be such an encouraging experience.
 It’s easy to feel like you’re alone when everyone around you is announcing their pregnancies and growing their families.
 But you’re not alone.
 1 in 8 couples experiences infertility.